Hon. Jacinta Allan, Minister for Transport Infrastructure, Minister for the Suburban Rail Loop, Victoria

 Owain Emslie, Senior Associate, Grattan Institute

-Rachel Dapiran, Executive Director, Planning Infrastructure and Technical, Victorian Planning Authority
+Rachel Dapiran, Executive Director, Infrastructure, Strategy & Planning, Victorian Planning Authority

 William McDougall, Independent Transport Planner, Victoria